merlin-sievers/submission/README.md

 Requires manual building and patching of the targets.
-Automation of Magma Evaluation is work in progress.
+Automation of this process is currently work in progress.